 We often copy the content of cells but ever wondered how we can copy only the formatting of the cell and that too without copying the value of the cell.
-Yes, this is possible to copy and paste only the formatting of one cell to another cell with the help of format painter in Excel.
+Yes, this is possible to copy and paste only the formatting of one cell to another cell with the help of a format painter.

-- Using format painter tool of excel we can copy the look of one cell or of the complete range of the cells and paste that onto other cells or range.
+- Using a format painter tool, we can copy the look of one cell or of the complete range of the cells and paste that onto other cells or range.

 - Format painter is the inbuilt tool of excel that belongs to the formatting class of functions.
 This tool can be used to copy the border, font style, the color of the cell, adjusting the width of the cell and all the interiors of the cells to another cell that is not at all formatted or formatted in a way that is not desired.

-- The format of the worksheet may be a border on the header, separate color on negative numbers and much more.
-Now if we have already created a workbook that is in the required format, we can always use the format painter tool and simply make the raw workbook as the formatted workbook with the help of format painter.
+- The format of the worksheet maybe a border on the header, separate color on negative numbers, and much more.
+Now, if we have already created a workbook that is in the required format, we can always use the format painter tool and simply make the raw workbook as the formatted workbook with the help of a format painter.